 - Your legs execute a relaxed flutter kick.

 - Apply downward pressure on your bottom shoulder and on your head so that your hips and legs are buoyed up through a lever effect.

 - Move forward in this side position for the whole length, changing sides with each length.

-If done correctly, this drill allows you to slide easily in the water with a relaxed kick.
+If done correctly, this drill allows you to slide smoothly in the water with a relaxed kick.
 This is because this position has the following benefits:

-- You float on your side, which when later combined with an arm stroke while swimming freestyle will improve your propulsion.
+3. You float on your side, which when later combined with an arm stroke while swimming front crawl will improve your propulsion.

 This can have several causes: one of your lungs is smaller than the other one, one side of your body is stronger than the other, etc. Just practice this swimming drill a little bit more on your weaker side to compensate.